joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 $ sudo tar xvf protobuf-python-3.6.1.tar
 $ sudo rm protobuf-python-3.6.1.tar
 ```
-Now version 3.6.1 of the protocol buffer library is at this directory.
+Version 3.6.1 of the protocol buffer library is at this directory:
 ```
 /usr/share/protobufs/protobuf-3.6.1
 ```
 #### Create the target directory **REQUIRED**
 You can either compile the source .proto file or download the compiled result, `tetration_network_policy_pb2.py` from `library`.
-In either case you must verify the Python module can be imported.
+In either case, you must verify the Python module can be imported.

 ```
 cd /usr/share/